Image Credit: Dendenal/Shutterstock.com

 Overview of Resources

-Guatemala has abundant mineral reserves that include uranium, sand and gravel, nickel, limestone, petroleum, coal, gold, copper, iron ore and cobalt.
+Guatemala has abundant mineral reserves that include uranium, sand and gravel, nickel, limestone, petroleum, coal, gold, silver, copper, iron ore and cobalt.
 These minerals play a significant role in providing investment potential for fostering development and exploration in the country.

-Details of Guatemala’s mineral production in 2010 are given below:
+Details of Guatemala’s mineral production in 2017 are given below:

 The map of Guatemala.
 Image Credit: CIA Factbook